chamroelis97738/chamroelis/README.md

-*NSYNC's "No Strings Attached" spawned hit singles like "Bye Bye Bye" and "It's Gonna Be Me," solidifying their status as pop superstars.
+*NSYNC's album "No Strings Attached" debuted at number one on the Billboard 200 chart and set a record for the highest first-week sales at the time.